rcalixte/wayland-book/src/seat/xkb.md

 will have to manage three objects:

 - xkb_context: a handle used for configuring other XKB resources
-- xkb_keymap: a mapping from scancodes to keys
+- xkb_keymap: a mapping from scancodes to key symbls
-- xkb_state: a state machine that turns keys into Unicode codepoints
+- xkb_state: a state machine that turns key symbols into UTF-8 strings

 The process for setting this up usually goes as follows: